"It's Lucius," Narcissa said with an odd little sob. "Oh, Draco, your father has had another stroke."

 The little boy, adorable with his strawberry blond hair and blue-grey eyes, came rushing towards them.
 "Are we going already?" he asked.

 The little trio moved away from the stone.
 It was one that was no different from any of the others in the field except for the inscription that had been engraved on its surface:

 'Till the day we'll be back together

 Seriously, I want to give a HUGE thank you to everyone who reviewed.
 You have all been amazing!
 I could not have finished this without all your support, and I really do mean that.
-There have been many times where I have wanted to give up on this story, but all yours reviews made me realise that I couldn't just abandon it, so thank you!
+There were many times where I wanted to give up on this story, but all your reviews made me realise that I couldn't just abandon it, so thank you!